Head from a kneeling statuette of Amenhotep II

 Height x Width x Depth: 13.6 x 6 x 8 cm (5 3/8 x 2 3/8 x 3 1/8 in.)

 Medium or Technique

 Not On View

 White marble head from a kneeling statuette of Amenhotep II.
 He is wearing the double crown of Upper and Lower Egypt.
 It is broken at the neck.
 There is a back pillar behind the head.

-From Hu (Diospolis Parva), debris in Roman cemetery.
+From Hu (Diospolis Parva), Egypt, debris in Roman cemetery.
 Petrie excavations for the Egypt Exploration Fund, 1899.
 Voted to the MFA.

 Egypt Exploration Fund by subscription